hightouchio/passage/README.md

 | postgres.pass    | See `PGPASS`                | True         | `PGPASS`    |
 | postgres.dbname  | See `PGDBNAME`              | True         | `PGDBNAME`  |
 | postgres.sslmode | See `PGSSLMODE`             | True         | `PGSSLMODE` |

+## Deployment
+passage exposes parts of your private network to the Internet.
+Therefore, securing your production deployment is incredibly important.

+Passage opens two kinds of ports on machines that it runs on: (1) tunnel ports, and (2) `sshd` ports.
+Tunnel ports forward packets to the exposed, remote customer port (what your services will talk to).
+`sshd` ports are used for reverse tunnels.
+These ports host SSH servers that remote clients will connect to with their remote port forwarding requests.
+These ports need to be exposed to the public Internet.

+An appropriate network configuration begins with Passage instances completely locked down.
+The following ingress openings should be made in your firewall:
+1. Expose tunnel ports to internal services
+   1. Port range `49152 - 57343`
+2. Expose `sshd` ports to public internet
+   1. Port range `57344 - 65535`
+3. Of course, any other ingress you need (load balancers, internal tools, etc.)